 Things to know about ordering vintage glass:

-- All our glass is reclaimed vintage material, and most has been used, so expect signs of age from exposure to weather and use.
+• All our glass is reclaimed vintage material, and most have been used, so expect signs of age from exposure to weather and use.